Magnolia, TX

 About Magnolia, TX

-Magnolia is a small community in Texas with a population of 3,230 residents.
-The median household income is $70,516 per year, which is above the national average.
-The median age in Magnolia is 32.9 years.
+Magnolia is a small town located in Texas with a population of 3,230 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,516 per year, which is 6% below the national median of $75,149.
+The median age of 32.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Magnolia Ranks in Texas